Planetary Exploration of China: Wenchang Spacecraft Launch Site

 Wenchang Spacecraft Launch Site is China's newest space vehicle launch facility.
 It is the only launch site in China capable of launching China's most powerful rocket Long March 5, which offers the maximum payload capacity into deep space.

 Tianwen-1, the first mission of PEC, was launched from Wenchang.

+Xichang Satellite Launch Center

+Tianwen-2, the second mission of PEC, was launched from Xichang aboard a Long March 3B rocket.